Foundation / Corporation

 There will be an estimated 2 - 12 awards per year.

 Investigators may only propose one-year (12 months maximum) research projects.
-Multiyear projects will not be considered.
-Projects should be planned around an April 1, 2017 start date.
+Projects should be planned around a May 1, 2018 start date.

 Proposals must significantly involve North Carolina citizens who are involved with or knowledgeable of the coastal issues to be addressed.
 Proposals without concise research questions will not receive favorable reviews.